Becksteinlab/zarrtraj/joss_paper/paper.md

 # Acknowledgements

-We thank Dr. Jenna Swarthout Goddard for supporting the GSoC program at MDAnalysis and Martin Durant, author of Kerchunk, for helping refine and merge features in his upstream codebase necessary for this project.
+We thank Dr. Jenna Swarthout Goddard for supporting the GSoC program at MDAnalysis and Martin Durant, author of Kerchunk, for helping refine and merge features in his upstream code base necessary for this project.
 LW was a participant in the Google Summer of Code 2024 program.

 # References